dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

     It explicitly enumerates all dependencies (`a.c`, `b.c`, `c.c`,
     `main.c` and `header.h`) and will re-execute if any of the dependencies change.

-    What happens if you delete some or all of these dependencies?
-    For example:

-        main:
-	        $(CC) a.c b.c c.c main.c -o main

-     When will this work?
-What is an example of when it will break?

   - `test` --- this rule runs `diff` to compare the result of `main` to `out.ref`.